bitblip/SuitePressSSO/README.md

 # SuitePressSSO
 WordPress Member Suite integration

+> **The project is no longer supported.
+If anyone would like ownership of this, or knows of an alternative, please let me.**

 ## Installing
 1. Copy plugin source to 'SuitePress' directory inside the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress